 So, it’s officially back in school season all around the area.
-I can’t believe it is that time already.
+Can’t believe it is that time already.
 I know a lot of kids who are starting in new schools, new grades and in new school districts.
 Most of them were excited to get back in to the swing of things.
 I know a lot of parents who are very excited to get back into the school routine as well.
 A lot of families need that structure and scheduling to feel like they can make it to all of the life events.
+But, with all this structure and daily events, kids seem to lack in conversation skills with parents.

 Talking to some friends of mine who have older children than I do, I hear a lot of them say they can’t get their kids to talk about their school day.
 The kids get home, do homework and then play on electronics or are off to sports practice.
 Dinner is quiet or on the run to the practices.
 Nobody can really get the kids to say anything more than “It was a good day”, when asked “How was your school day today?”.
 I know this can be the case with my little sister.
 If I ask her how her school day was, she usually just says “Good” and then continues on whatever she was doing.
 If this is your case, I’ve got a list of 10 conversation starters to help your kids open up about their day.